-Analysis | Finland and Sweden weigh expanding Biden’s ‘ring of freedom’ around Russia
+Analysis | Finland and Sweden weigh expanding Biden’s NATO ‘ring of freedom’ around Russia

 Another poll of Finland, whose European border with Russia is second-longest behind Ukraine, found almost the exact same thing: 53-28 percent support, and an unprecedented majority.
 What’s more, the poll asked how people would feel if Sweden joined NATO, and support shot up to 66-20.

-At the least, this threat would seem helpful to what remains of the effort to deter Russia; to the extent its invasion is pushing countries toward NATO rather than away from it, that’s the opposite of what Russian President Vladimir Putin had in mind.
+At the least, this threat would seem helpful to what remains of the effort to deter Russia; to the extent that its invasion is pushing countries toward NATO rather than away from it, that’s the opposite of what Russian President Vladimir Putin had in mind.
 Sweden and Finland are the only two Nordic-Baltic countries that are not in NATO.
 And were Finland and Ukraine to ultimately join NATO, Russia’s western border above the Black Sea would be all NATO countries except one: Belarus.

 But it’s also worth asking just how much this public support might sustain itself and precede action.

 Swedish Prime Minister Magdalena Andersson on Tuesday appeared to throw some cold water on the prospect, saying moving forward with an application for NATO membership right now would be “destabilizing.”
-That’s important, because the party she leads, the center-left Social Democrats, is the biggest and most long-standing impediment to joining NATO.
+That’s important because the party she leads, the center-left Social Democrats, is the biggest and most long-standing impediment to joining NATO.
 But it also seemed unlikely this would happen immediately, and Andersson’s comments don’t necessarily rule out looking at the issue in the future.

 Finland’s leaders have telegraphed more urgency, with Prime Minister Sanna Marin on Monday promising a “thorough” but expeditious debate on the topic.